The following is a post from Jackie of Blessings Overflowing.

-One way to deal with holes in jeans is to just cut them off above the knee and turn them into shorts.
-However, a boy can only have so many pairs of jean shorts.
-With it still being winter, shorts aren’t practical right now.
-So, what’s a mom to do?
+One way to fix holes in blue jeans is to cut them off above the knee and turn them into shorts.
+However, a child can only have so many pairs of jean shorts.

 1. Iron-On Patches